loicsander/Robofont-scripts/MutatorScale/Readme.md

 To understand how glyphs are scaled down and corrected, you should first grasp how MutatorMath functions even if it’s just a general understanding.

 The whole point of MutatorMath is to define a design space for interpolation.
 The word *space* is meant quite literally here because one of the key objects of MutatorMath is a **Location**.
-With well defined key Locations (= masters), you obtain an axis on which you can move and retrieve interpolated information.
+With well defined key Locations (= masters), you obtain an axis on which you can move and retrieve interpolated data.

-The simplest design space one could think of probably looks something like this:
+A simple design space could look something like this:

 ```
 myAxis